yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfctoolbarcomboboxbutton-class.md

 ### <a name="parameters"></a>Parametry
  [in] *lpszItem*
- Tekst elementu do dodania do listy.
+ Tekst elementu do dodania do pola listy.

  [in] *dwData*
- Dane skojarzone z elementem można dodać do listy.
+ Dane skojarzone z elementem można dodać do pola listy.

 ### <a name="return-value"></a>Wartość zwracana
- Indeks elementu, który został dodany do listy.
+ Indeks elementu, który został dodany do pola listy.

 ### <a name="remarks"></a>Uwagi
- Użyj tej funkcji, aby dodać elementy do listy w określonej kolejności.
+ Funkcja ta służy do dodawania elementów do pola listy w określonej kolejności.

 ##  <a name="canbestretched"></a>  CMFCToolBarComboBoxButton::CanBeStretched
  Wskazuje, czy można zmienić rozmiar przycisku pola kombi.